oidc-sweden/specifications/swedish-oidc-fed-profile.md

 (e.g. an OpenID Relying Party may also provide the role of an OAuth Client).
 The OpenID federation standard allows common metadata parameters to be provided under the neutral entity type `federation_entity`.

-Storing common metadata parameters for federation services under the common `federation_enttity` introduces some challenges:
+Storing common metadata parameters for federation services under the common `federation_entity` introduces some challenges:

 - It makes it more complex to assemble relevant metadata for a federation service from its Entity Configuration
-- Resolvers will not return the common `federation_enttity` metadata content if the resolve request specifies a specific entity type that is not `federation_enttity`.
+- Resolvers will not return the common `federation_entity` metadata content if the resolve request specifies a specific entity type that is not `federation_entity`.

 Implementers of this profile MUST provide complete metadata for federation services under the entity type associated with this entity type.
-Interaction with any federation service MUST NOT require obtaining the metadata specified for the `federation_enttity` entity type.
+Interaction with any federation service MUST NOT require obtaining the metadata specified for the `federation_entity` entity type.

 <a name="metadata-policy"></a>
 ## 4. Metadata Policy